-In my thesis, I investigate the possibilities and limitations of combining swarm robotics methods and blockchain technology for the secure coordination of robot swarms.I am funded by an F.R.S.-FNRS Aspirant research fellowship (full PhD grant).
+In my thesis, I investigated the possibilities and limitations of combining swarm robotics methods and blockchain technology for the secure coordination of robot swarms.I was funded by an F.R.S.-FNRS Aspirant research fellowship (full PhD grant).

 Our paper "Managing Byzantine Robots via Blockchain Technology in a Swarm Robotics Collective Decision Making Scenario" was accepted for the AAMAS 2018 robotics track.preprint @ IRIDIA tech. reports